KyleRego/KyleRego.github.io/collections/_software_development_notes/design-patterns-in-ruby.markdown

 # The Composite

-This is a tree of objects that all share a common interface which is called the component.
-There is at least one object called the composite and the non-composite objects are called the leafs.
-The composite objects have children and the leaf objects do not.
+The composite pattern is a tree of objects that all share a common interface which is called the *component*.
+The objects are either *composites* or *leafs* and there is at least one composite object.
+The difference between the composite objects and the leaf objects is that the leaf objects do not have children.

 # The Iterator